 Antibiotics may be used to treat lung infections.
-In addition, inhaling particular medications via nebulizers may help to wet and thin the mucus secretions.
 The antibiotic drugs tobramycin solution for inhalation and dry powder tobramycin that can be inhaled (TOBI®, manufactured by Novartis) and aztreonam for inhalation (Cayston®, manufactured by Gilead) have been approved by the FDA for the treatment of bronchopulmonary infections of Pseudomonas aeruginosa (the most common source of chronic lung infection) in individuals with cystic fibrosis.
 In addition, other companies have manufactured other formulations of tobramycin solution for inhalation.

 When the gastrointestinal system is involved, affected individuals may need to eat an enriched diet and/or take replacement vitamins, especially vitamins A, D, E and K. Also, studies have shown that neonatal screening may provide an opportunity to prevent malnutrition in infants with cystic fibrosis.
 Pancreatic insufficiency may be treated by enzyme replacement therapy and diet.

 The drug dornase alfa (Pulmozyme®) inhalation solution was approved by the FDA for the treatment of CF in 1993.
-It was the first new drug therapy to be developed exclusively for CF in 30 years.
 In clinical trials, this mucus-thinning drug reduced the rate of respiratory infection and improved pulmonary function.
 FDA approval is limited to those over the age of five years.
 Pulmozyme is a mucolytic, a drug designed to help thin, loosen and clear mucus, and is manufactured by Genentech, Inc.

-Ivacaftor (Kalydeco), formerly known as VX-770, by Vertex Pharmaceuticals was approved by the FDA in 2012 as a treatment for cystic fibrosis arising from the G551D-CFTR mutation, as it is proven to be effective only in patients with this mutation.
+Ivacaftor (Kalydeco), formerly known as VX-770, by Vertex Pharmaceuticals was approved by the FDA in 2012 as a treatment for cystic fibrosis arising from the G551D-CFTR mutation, as it is proven to be effective in patients with this mutation.
 Recently, ivacaftor was shown to be effective for adults with cystic fibrosis arising from the R117H-CFTR mutation.
 The drug targets abnormal chloride trafficking in cystic fibrosis, which is the condition's underlying cause.
 It works by increasing the time that activated CFTR channels at the cell surface remain open, allowing for more normal chloride flux in lung tissue.

 Medications that widen the bronchial tubes and aid in the clearing of mucus (bronchodilators) may be used in some cases.
 Albuterol is an example of a bronchodilator.
 Ibuprofen in high doses has been show to slow the rate of lung function decline in individuals with cystic fibrosis.
 Treatment of individuals with cystic fibrosis with hypertonic saline (sterilized, extra-salty water) has shown better mucus clearance and improved lung function in patients 6 years of age or older.

 Genetic counseling may be of benefit for affected individuals and their families.
 Other treatment is symptomatic and supportive.